Woodward Hall of Fame Officers

 Most Hall of Fame organizations only do the first, but we are very proud of the fact that we are able to do both because of the generosity of our Woodward family.
 Our supporters have true dedication and commitment to Woodward High School.

 This year is the 34th Anniversary of the Woodward High School Hall of Fame.
 The induction dinner is set for Inverness in April 9th 2016 .

-Woodward annually sponsors an All Alumni Summer Dance under the stars at Centennial Terrace.
+Woodward annually sponsors an All Alumni Summer Dance under the stars.
 Proceeds are used toward the Woodward Track Fund.
-This year, the event will be on August 8th, 2015.
+This year, the event will be in August, 2016.
 It is a wonderful chance to see many old friends and classmates.